kurylko/kurylko/README.md

 ### Hi there 👋

-🌱 I'm a Junior Software Developer
+🌱 I'm a Web & Software Developer

 ### ✅ My Skills